tiagolr/vnodes/README.md

 ### Port

-Placed inside a node, automatically offsets edges to a their position inside the nodes html [Ports demo].
+Placed inside a node, automatically offsets edges to a their position inside the nodes.

 ### Label